gkdangal/nouvo-terraform-project/README.md

-### Creating 3 private and 3 public subnet with one vpc
+***Creating three private and three public subnet using Terraform
 <!-- -->